Bob Charles (golfer): Professional career

-In 1963, Charles won his first PGA Tour event in the United States, the Houston Classic, the first PGA Tour event won by a left-handed golfer.
-Later that year he won The Open Championship at Royal Lytham and St. Annes.
+From 1963 Charles played mostly on the American PGA Tour.
+He won his first PGA Tour event in April 1963, the Houston Classic, the first PGA Tour event won by a left-handed golfer.
+He had three other top-5 finishes and finished the year 27th in the money list with $23,636.
+In late June he travelled to Britain and was third in the Dunlop Masters.
+Two weeks later, he won The Open Championship at Royal Lytham and St. Annes.
 After four rounds (68-72-66-71) his 277 was level with American Phil Rodgers.
 Charles won the 36-hole playoff by eight shots.
+Later in the year he played on the New Zealand Golf Circuit, winning the Wattie's Tournament, and competing in the 1963 Canada Cup in Paris.